 Don’t get your hopes up

-That could mean anything and we could still hope for the best.
-Except Gadget 360 actually interviewed Tim Ford, lead engineer for Overwatch, who said:
+Gadget 360 eventually interviewed Tim Ford, lead engineer for Overwatch, who unfortunately said:

 We have no plans of giving this game on the Mac.